alvarolarreategui/monte-carlo-sim/README.md

-# bakery-optimization
+# monte-carlo-simulation
-Monte Carlo Simulation to optimize daily bakery production as newsvendor problem
+I use Monte Carlo Simulation to optimize the daily production of a bekaery as a newsvendor problem